DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

   Total              100.0%       100.0%
   ------------------ ------------ ----------

+Why Do You Watch Television?
+(Distribution by Gender)

 As we can see in the statistics above, television is a source of entertainment for women, in addition to benefit the flow of news-information and education processes.
 So the line between